 Ben above the Omani village of Balad Sayt near Wadi Ban Awf

 Separated from the rest of Oman by the Emirates, Musandam is best reached by a flight to Dubai followed by a drive through Ras Al Khaimah.
 It’s a wild looking place, with vast glacial like basins flanked by sheer high sided mountains, and one can drive for miles with only goats on the roadside and falcons flying overhead as company – there is a distinct sense of space and openness and it really feels like you’re leaving the modern world far behind.
 With temperatures averaging in the 30’s most of the year, it’s a largely arid land and farming is difficult, so most of the population are based on the coast where subsistence fishing is the norm.
 Many of these villages are cut off from the mainland by mountain passes and the primary mode of transport is by boat along the coast.
 It is one of these remote villages, that is home to Six Senses Zighy Bay.
-Zighy Bay is a firm favorite of the whole Scott Dunn team and guests we’ve sent there; I had been thoroughly looking forward to my stay.
+Zighy Bay is a firm favourite of the whole Scott Dunn team and guests we’ve sent there; I had been thoroughly looking forward to my stay.

 Beach at Zighy Bay

 Without a doubt, Zighy Bay is one of the most impressive and dramatic entrances to a resort you’ll ever experience.
-After a steep drive up to the head of a mountain pass, you round a corner and the whole bay opens up in front of you, hundreds of meters below.
+After a steep drive up to the head of a mountain pass, you round a corner and the whole bay opens up in front of you, hundreds of metres below.
 The resort itself is low impact and sits quietly in its surroundings – one gets the sense that there was huge respect for the local environment when it was constructed and the emphasis is very much on the bay itself providing the best views.
-Once inside, the resort feels like a village, albeit a luxury one – the pool area sits in the center of the resort, with excellent restaurants either side.
+Once inside, the resort feels like a village, albeit a luxury one – the pool area sits in the centre of the resort, with excellent restaurants either side.
 Villas range from direct beach access to more private ones set back from the shore, with plenty of space in between.
 The interior of the villas literally define barefoot chic, with cool whitewashed walls and open wooden beams reminiscent of finca style houses.
 Bathrooms are huge with both indoor and outdoor showers, fridges are stocked with an excellent selection of juices, wines and champagnes and there’s an extensive in-room dining selection if you decide to leave the outside world totally behind.

 Pool villa by night